OPEN-NEXT/OKH-LOSH/tmp_requirements-collector-API.md

 - crawler must be able to automatically run on OSEG servers, so please also consider the cron!
   - always performs a 'complete crawling';
     filtering is done in reconciliation with the Wikibase-API
 - MOSH identification
-    - map version chain & hard forks of MOSHs
+  - identify versions and hard forks of a MOSH
-    - filter/remove forks that have the intention to be merged back into the original MOSH (can live on different platforms, e.g. original on Wikifactory, fork on GitHub)
+  - filter/remove forks that have the intention to be merged back into the original MOSH\
+    (can live on different platforms, e.g. original on Wikifactory, fork on GitHub)

 optional: